brave/adblock-resources/README.md

 - `format` is either ABP/uBO-style format ("Standard", most common) or IP address and hostname ("Hosts").

 - `include_redirect_urls` permits parsing of `redirect-url` filter option.
-This has security implications and should usually be `false`.
+This has security implications.
+This field is optional and defaults to `false`.

 - `support_url` is somewhere a user can ask for help with the filter list.